 - Walker Terrace/Regent Terrace Conservation Area CACA

-To demolish a building needs Conservation Area Consent.
+To demolish a building Conservation Area Consent is required.
 Generally we view an application from the stand point of trying to retain the building so a case needs to be made for its demolition.
 There are no fees for this application and there is a right of appeal against refusal.

 In a conservation area, you need planning permission for changes to buildings which would normally be permitted.
 Changes requiring consent include cladding a building, inserting dormer windows, or putting up a satellite dish visible from the street.
-However, you are advised to contact the Council for advice before considering works to properties within a conservation area in order to make sure that you apply for the right consents.
+You are advised to contact the council for advice before considering works to properties within a conservation area in order to make sure that you apply for the right consents.

 Article 4 directions

 These help the council to manage, conserve and enhance conservation areas.
 Typically these relate to small scale development such as the replacement of windows or doors which, alone may have no impact on the significance of the conservation area but, over time, can incrementally erode their character and appearance.
 Article 4 directions provide controls over development by removing certain permitted development rights within conservation areas.
 Under these directions, works which might not normally require planning permission for example they are permitted development, will now require planning permission.
 The works affected include any works to the exterior of the property, or its grounds.